VULNERABLE VOTING SYSTEMS

 - Seventeen states use Touchscreen voting machines that provide no paper record at all.

-- Where paper ballots are used with Optical Scanners, most states do not conduct meaningful audits, and many fail to uphold even the most basic common-sense standards such as randomness (precincts or races are actually chosen weeks in advance) and public oversight.
+- Where paper ballots are used with Optical Scanners, most states do not conduct meaningful audits, and many fail to uphold common-sense standards such as randomness (precincts or races are actually chosen weeks in advance) and public oversight.

-- Some so-called audits consist of nothing more than having the same easily rigged voting machines spit out internal results again.
+- Some so-called audits consist of having the same voting machines print internal results again, which is not technically an audit.

 - Looming on the horizon is Internet voting, offering no transparency or security, and the greatest opportunity for fraud, voter intimidation, and foreign hacking of our elections.